Roberto Minczuk: Early life

-Minczuk was born in São Paulo.
-His father was conductor of the São Paulo Military Police choir and teacher of music theory who supported his son's music career.
+Of Belarusian and Polish descent, Minczuk was born in São Paulo.
+His father worked as conductor of the São Paulo Military Police choir and music theory teacher who supported his son's music career.
 Minczuk studied at the Escola Municipal de Música.
 When Mincuk was 10, he joined the Municipal Symphony Orchestra playing the French horn, being the youngest musician to do so.